Dithn/docs/docs/connectors/zendesk/new-ticket-trigger.md

     keywords: ['zendesk', 'ticket', 'trigger', 'create', 'new']
 ---

-# Zendesk - New ticket triggers (real time)
+# Zendesk - New/updated ticket trigger
-This trigger picks up tickets as soon as they are created.
+This trigger picks up tickets that are created or updated.
 Each ticket is processed as a separate job.
-It makes use of business rules to detect and trigger a new ticket event to be processed.

-> This trigger automatically creates a Zendesk trigger that can be found in your Zendesk account under **Admin** > **Business rules** > **Triggers**.
+It checks once every poll interval.

 ![New ticket trigger](~@img/connectors/zendesk/new-ticket-trigger.png)
 *New ticket trigger*